-The Center for Service and Learning offers service-learning courses that vary by semester.
+The Center for Community Engagement offers service-learning courses that vary by semester.
 These unique course offerings are designed to provide students the opportunity to utilize their academic background, prior course-work, and individual skills in a way that allows them to experience community need and make a real difference.

 Definition of service-learning: “Service-learning is a form of experiential education in which students engage in activities that address human and community needs together with structured opportunities for reflection designed to achieve desired learning outcomes.”
 (B. Jacoby, Service-learning in Higher Education, 1996).

 Students learn about, reflect on, and connect the relationship between hands-on activities and independent academic reading.
 Community and campus partners provide on-site supervision to students in an internship-style setting.
 Partner sites vary as do the service-learning projects available.